wthit56/Replacer/README.md

 > replaces converted into functions, which means some browser consoles will show the original
 > string as a preview of the generated function.

 ## To Do

-- _Fix Groups_: at the moment, any group references within the _find_ parameter are ignored.
-Ideally these would be scanned and tweaked in the build process to reference the new group positions.
-	- NOTE: If the new group position is greater than 9, it won't work.
-Perhaps throw an error?

 - _Re-write Snippets_: snippets examples don't necessarily make sense, and have not been tested.
 This needs to be done.